mayuras7685/Prom-raw/README.md

 InnovateTech, a leading technology company specializing in cutting-edge software solutions, is gearing up for a rebranding initiative to reflect its commitment to innovation and creativity.
 As part of this rebranding effort, the company decides to host a `logo redesign competition` on `Promraw` to harness the creative talents of `artists and designers` worldwide.

 <span><br></span>
+## 🔁 Why zkSync?

+zkSync is a Layer 2 scaling solution for Ethereum that uses zk-rollups to increase transaction throughput and reduce costs while maintaining the security and decentralization of Ethereum.
+It allows for fast and cheap transactions, which is essential for applications like Promraw that may involve numerous microtransactions for minting NFTs, rewarding users, and trading.

+<span><br></span>
 ## 🔁 How we integrating zkSync?

 - **Wallet and Account Management:** Create and manage zkSync wallets for users.
 Users will need to deposit ETH or ERC20 tokens from Ethereum to zkSync.